fbpx

 “I am completely broke and broken.
 I have no food for my child.
 I can’t pay my rent or my bills.
 We sit in the dark in our coats with hot water bottles because I can’t afford gas and electricity.
 I’m totally isolated and full of shame and guilt.”

-The Domestic Abuse Act contains new measures to protect victim-survivors of domestic abuse.
-It gives a legal definition of domestic abuse, including economic abuse, and creates a Domestic Abuse Commissioner role to monitor the government’s response to domestic abuse.
+The Domestic Abuse Act (2021) for England and Wales contains new measures to protect victim-survivors of domestic abuse.
+It gives a legal definition of domestic abuse.

-What difference will it make?
+What difference does it make?

 1. The Act recognises economic abuse